-3.1.8.
-Lack of Mechanism for NSFs to utilize external profiles
+3.1.7.
+Lack of Mechanism for NSFs to Utilize External Profiles

-Many security functions depend on signature files or profiles to perform (e.g. IPS/IDS signatures, DOTS filters).
+Many security functions depend on signature files or profiles to perform (e.g., IPS/IDS signatures, DOTS filters).
 Different policies might need different signatures or profiles.
-Today, the construction and use of black databases can be win-win strategy for all parties involved.
-There might be Open Source provided signature/profiles (e.g. by Snort or others) in the future.
+Today, the construction and use of black list databases can be a win-win strategy for all parties involved.
+There might be Open Source-provided signature/ profiles (e.g., by Snort or others) in the future.

-There is a need to have a standard envelop (i.e. the format) to allow NSFs to use external profiles.
+There is a need to have a standard envelop (i.e., the format) to allow NSFs to use external profiles.

-3.1.9.
-Lack of Mechanisms to accept external alerts to trigger automatic configuration changes
+3.1.8.
+Lack of Mechanisms to Accept External Alerts to Trigger Automatic Rule and Configuration Changes

-NSF can ask the I2NSF security controller to alter network policy.
-For example, a DDoS alert could trigger a change to routing system to send traffic to a traffic scrubbing service to mitigate the DDoS.
+NSF can ask the I2NSF security controller to alter a specific rules and/or configurations.
+For example, a DDoS alert could trigger a change to the routing system to send traffic to a traffic scrubbing service to mitigate the DDoS.

 The DDoS protection has the following two parts: a) the configuration of signaling of open threats and b) DDoS mitigation.
 DOTS controller manages the signaling part of DDoS.
-I2NSF controller(s) would manage the changing to the network policy.
-By monitoring the network alerts from DDoS, I2NSF can feed a alerts analytics engine that could recognize attacks and the I2NSF can implement the needed new policies.
+I2NSF controller(s) would manage the changing to the affected policies (e.g., forwarding and routing, filtering, etc.).
+By monitoring the network alerts from DDoS, I2NSF can feed an alerts analytics engine that could recognize attacks and the I2NSF can thus enforce the appropriate policies.

-DDoS mitigation is enhanced if the provider's network security controller can monitor, analyze, and investigate the abnormal events and provide information to the client or change the network configuration (see section x) for details on the interfaces.
+DDoS mitigation is enhanced if the provider's network security controller can monitor, analyze, and investigate the abnormal events and provide information to the client or change the network configuration automatically.